• Latest News

 Thanks for visiting the OCDE Newsroom.
 Questions and story suggestions should be sent to communications@ocde.us.

-And if you’re a member of the media in need of information about the Orange County Department of Education, you can contact Communications Officer Ian Hanigan at ihanigan@ocde.us or 714-966-4008.
+If you’re a member of the media in need of information about the Orange County Department of Education, please email communications@ocde.us or call 714-966-4475.

 Tags

-academic competition ACCESS acts of kindness Al Mijares career exploration college and career readiness education contest education in the news education news in the news kindness kindness1billion OCDE ocde weekly roundup one billion acts of kindness Orange County Department of Education project based learning STEM top stories Weekly Roundup
+academic competition ACCESS acts of kindness Al Mijares career exploration college and career readiness education contest education in the news education news Inside the Outdoors kindness1billion OCDE ocde weekly roundup OC Pathways one billion acts of kindness Orange County Department of Education project based learning STEM top stories Weekly Roundup

 • Latest News